sarahrosehassan/find-primes/README.md

-# Goals of this Prime Number Study
-1. Establish whether a number is prime
-2. Return the kth element from the infinite sequence of prime numbers
-3. Return the prime factors of a certain integer

 # What is a Prime Number?
 A prime number has only two factors: one and itself.
 A factor of a number divides the number perfectly leaving no remainder behind.